allmonday/resolver-vs-graphql/README-en.md

 # REST + Resolver vs. GraphQL

-This project is a minimal demonstration of REST + resolver mode and GraphQL (Strawberry) based on FastAPI.
+This project is a minimal demonstration of REST + resolver mode compares to GraphQL (Strawberry) based on FastAPI.

 More comparison scenarios will be added gradually.
 Currently, only data construction is compared.